vg126/canvas_componento/README.md

 # canvas_componento

 Purpose
 - House Poe Canvas apps as canonical sources.
+Documentation of canvas stored in the repo as Poe Canvas Docs August 29th.md. link for documentation: https://creator.poe.com/docs/
 - Extract features, components, and code snippets into `components/` with brief explanations of what they are and what they do.

 Critical rule